Core concepts

 Examples for use-cases include executing a Linux-based Privilege-Escalation Attack, Performing Web Penetration-Testing, or specialized version of the already mentioned Linux Privilege-Escalation Attack utilizing additional information such as human hints.

-# variables starting with _ will not be used by the configuration magic
+# instance variables starting with _ are not auto-configured

 def init(self):